gzachariadis/Python.Challenges/README.md

 ## Share with the Community

-Please consider, leaving a Star(⭐) if this repository provided value for you.
+Please consider, leaving a Star⭐.

 Additionally, consider sharing it with the community using the badges below.